Codecademy/docs/content/numpy/concepts/math-methods/terms/arcsin/arcsin.md

   - 'paths/data-science-foundations'
 ---

-The **`.arcsin()`** method is used to calculate the inverse sine of the elements in an array.
+In NumPy, the **`.arcsin()`** method is used to calculate the inverse sine of the elements in an array.
 It is commonly employed when solving trigonometry problems where an angle of a right triangle is unknown, but two of the sides are known.
 The result is always in the range of -pi/2 to pi/2 radians.
 It returns the inverse sine in radians.

 ## Syntax